 DIC seed phenotype and GUS observations were done using a Leica DM2000 as previously described (Jullien et al. 2006).
-For seed development observation and counting (Fig. 4a), plants were synchronized by removing all open flowers from the inflorescences.
+For seed development observation and counting (Fig. 4), plants were synchronized by removing all open flowers from the inflorescences.
 After 6 days, the two first siliques situated above the previously removed flowers were picked for each inflorescence.
 We refer to this stage as 6 days after synchronization (6 DAS).
-Siliques were dissected, cleared using chloride hydrate solution and mounted on a slide for observation. pMET3:H2B-tdTomato and pMET3:H2B-RFP reporter lines were imaged using a laser scanning confocal microscope (Leica SP5).
+A side-by-side developmental comparison of DAP and DAS can be found in Fig. S6.
+Siliques were dissected, cleared using chloride hydrate solution and mounted on a slide for observation. pMET3:H2BtdTomato and pMET3:H2B-RFP reporter lines were imaged using a laser scanning confocal microscope (Leica SP5).
+For tdTomato reporters, samples were exited with a laser diode at 561 nm and reporter signal was captured by a Hybrid detector set between 600 and 660 nm, while autofluorescence was captured by a PMT detector set between 667 and 800 nm.
+For RFP reporters, samples were also exited with a laser diode at 561 nm and RFP signal was captured by a Hybrid detector set between 570 and 640 nm while autofluorescence was captured by a PMT detector set between 691 and 785 nm.
+In both cases, 561 nm laser diode power was set between 50 and 80%.
 When necessary, brightness and contrast were uniformly modified by using ImageJ.